-Science involves the observation and investigation of the world around us.
-Pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
-Science teaching must promote in children a curious, questioning attitude that leads to investigation in order to explain what is occurring, predict how things will behave and analyse causes.
+At our school science involves the observation and investigation of the world around us where children are engaged and enthused.
+Pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
+Science teaching promotes in our children, a curious, questioning attitude that leads to investigation in order to explain what is occurring, predict how things will behave and analyse causes.

 AIMS OF SCIENCE TEACHING

 - To deliver the Science Programmes of Study of the 2014 National Curriculum.